abdulhamidhajhamad/Webhook-Driven-Task-Processing-Pipeline/DECISIONS.md

 Added a module-level cache with a 1-hour TTL for exchange rates instead of hitting the external API on every job.
 No extra infrastructure needed — just a variable and a timestamp check.

 ## 25. Database-Backed Retries over In-Memory Timers
-Instead of using setTimeout for retries—which would vanish if the worker crashed or restarted—I persisted the retry state in the database.
-When a delivery fails, we simply calculate the next_retry_at timestamp and release the job.
-This ensures 100% reliability; even if the entire infrastructure goes down for a day, the system will pick up exactly where it left off once rebooted.
+Instead of using setTimeout for retries—which would vanish if the worker crashed or restarted—I persist the exact attempt count and status in the database.
+When a delivery fails, we calculate the next delay and hand it off to the message broker.
+This ensures 100% reliability; even if the worker crashes, the delivery record in the DB accurately reflects what happened and the broker safely holds the pending retry.

-## 26. Atomic Polling with SKIP LOCKED
+## 26. Zero-Polling Retries via RabbitMQ TTL
-To handle the scheduled retries, I implemented a light polling mechanism in the worker.
-It uses a specialized SQL query with FOR UPDATE SKIP LOCKED.
-This allows us to scale to multiple worker instances safely; each worker "grabs" its own batch of due retries without any two workers ever attempting to process the same failed delivery at the same time.
+Initially, I implemented retry polling using `FOR UPDATE SKIP LOCKED` in PostgreSQL.
+However, querying the database constantly for delayed jobs wasted resources.
+I ripped out the polling completely and replaced it with RabbitMQ Time-To-Live (TTL) queues.
+Now, when a delivery fails, it gets published to a temporary "waiting" queue with a TTL matching the backoff delay.
+When it naturally expires, Dead Letter routing pushes it to an active retry queue.
+This turns retries into a fully event-driven architecture with zero database polling overhead.

 ## 27. Tiered Rate Limiting
 I implemented express-rate-limit with two distinct strategies.
 There’s a loose global limit to prevent general resource exhaustion, and a much stricter "Tight Gate" on the webhook ingestion endpoints.
 This specifically protects the database and RabbitMQ from being flooded by a malfunctioning or malicious external sender before the request even hits our business logic.